Lance-Easley/lance-easley.github.io/README.md

 # Personal Portfolio

 This is my portfolio website.

-It is organized in a way that makes it easy to edit and add new sections to the page.
+Why are you reading this?
+Go check out the site!